microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 ```

 Cluster-specific parameters are set in the cluster's metadata as follows:
-`TransportFailureRateHealthPolicy.RateLimit` - failure rate limit for a destination to be marked as unhealhty.
+`TransportFailureRateHealthPolicy.RateLimit` - failure rate limit for a destination to be marked as unhealthy.
 The value is in range `(0,1)`.
 Default value is provided by the global `DefaultFailureRateLimit` parameter.

 ### Design
 The main component is [PassiveHealthCheckMiddleware](xref:Yarp.ReverseProxy.Health.PassiveHealthCheckMiddleware) sitting in the request pipeline and analyzing responses returned by destinations.
 For each response from a destination belonging to a cluster with enabled passive health checks, `PassiveHealthCheckMiddleware` invokes an [IPassiveHealthCheckPolicy](xref:Yarp.ReverseProxy.Health.IPassiveHealthCheckPolicy) specified for the cluster.
 The policy analyzes the given response, evaluates a new destination's passive health state and calls [IDestinationHealthUpdater](xref:Yarp.ReverseProxy.Health.IDestinationHealthUpdater) to actually update [DestinationHealthState.Passive](xref:Yarp.ReverseProxy.Model.DestinationHealthState.Passive) value.
 The update happens asynchronously in the background and doesn't block the request pipeline.
 When a destination gets marked as unhealthy, it stops receiving new requests until it gets reactivated after a configured period.
 Reactivation means the destination's `DestinationHealthState.Passive` state is reset from `Unhealthy` to `Unknown` and the cluster's list of healthy destinations is rebuilt to include it.
 A reactivation is scheduled by `IDestinationHealthUpdater` right after setting the destination's `DestinationHealthState.Passive` to `Unhealthy`.